mrafalo/dicommanager/readme.md

-# DICOM Manager
+# DICOM Anomizer

 ## Overview

-Application for mass anonymization of DICOM files.
+Tool for mass anonymization of DICOM files.
 It works very fast, even on thousands of files.

 Dependencies: